github/VisualStudio/docs/using/creating-gists.md

 # Creating gists

-GitHub for Visual Studio enables easy creation of gists directly from the Visual Studio Editor.
+With GitHub for Visual Studio, you can easily create gists directly from the editor.

 1. [Sign in](../getting-started/authenticating-to-github.md) to GitHub.